The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 Start with simple paper prototypes or mock-ups.
 The FDA explicitly allows testing on non-final versions.
 This enables you to gain insights early on at a low cost.

-2.4.3 Risk control measures
+2.4.3 Risk Control Measures

 The manufacturer must minimize any (unacceptable) risks identified during the formative evaluation.
 The FDA follows the established hierarchy of risk control: